 M 095.
 Intermediate Algebra.
 3 Credits.

-This course is desidned to meet the general education mathematics requirement for the liberal arts major.
-It surveys some of the important ideas and practical applications in matematics and uses a variety of mathematical skills and technology to solve real problems.
+This course is designed to meet the general education mathematics requirement.
+It surveys some of the important ideas and practical applications in mathematics and uses a variety of mathematical skills and technology to solve real problems.
 Topics include problem solving, financial math, mathematical modeling (linear and quadratic), and elementary statistics.
 Students my be required to take M 105L concurrently in accordance with Board of Regents Policy 301.16 as explained in this catalog under General Education Course Placement.

 M 109.
 Col Alg with Sci Applications.
 3 Credits.